-Does the question, “Why am I single?”, give you sleepless nights, making you overthink the answer rather than trying to go out and actually finding a meaningful relationship?
+Does the question, “Why am I single?”, give you sleepless nights, making you overthink the answer rather than trying to go out and actually find a meaningful relationship?
 Of the many reasons you may still be single, we assure you that the perfume you wore on your last date is not one of them.

-10 Reasons Why You Are Still Single
+11 Reasons Why You Are Still Single – Know From The Expert

 If someone asks you why you’re still single, try not to throw food at their face and just blame the pandemic instead.
-Zero contact with the outside world for months on end has actually made us believe that pickup lines like “wanna come closer than 6 feet?” will work.
+Zero contact with the outside world for months on end has actually made us believe that pickup lines like “Wanna come closer than 6 feet?” will work.

 Don’t be too hard on yourself though.
 Almost everyone has forgotten how to sustain a conversation with someone without sending emojis and GIFs to bring the chat to a close.
 Blaming the pandemic is a pretty easy way out of a question that may just end up making you overthink the color of the shirt you wore on your last date.

 Being single when you’re looking for love can have a negative effect on your confidence and self-esteem.
-You may even end up asking yourself questions like “Why am I always single?” followed by self-criticism.
+You may even end up asking yourself questions like, “Why am I always single?” followed by self-criticism.
 Have you ever considered that perhaps the answer could be because you’re just too good for everybody else, and no one even comes close?
 Keep that chin up!

 Reasons to be single can be plenty.
 For starters, all that money you save because you don’t have to get two of whatever takeaway food you’re ordering.
 You’ll also have more time to work on yourself, instead of listening to your partner rant about work.
 Let’s not forget about all the friends you’ll make!
 And the ones you’d have otherwise lost touch with, the day you got into a relationship.